 Sublingual A method of consuming cannabis by placing droplets of a tincture under the tongue, where blood vessels can quickly absorb the compounds for faster-acting effects.
 See Tincture.

 Terpenes The compounds responsible for the taste and smell in cannabis.
 From limonene, a citrusy aroma, to linalool, a sweet and oral scent, terpenes are increasingly becoming known for their therapeutic attributes.
 See Cannabinoid and terpene profile and Strain.

 Terpenist An expert in terpenes who uses his or her vast knowledge of strains to pair them with food and drink.
 See Ganjier.

 another type to achieve a desired effect, whether for recreational or medicinal purposes.

-Vaping A smokeless method of consuming cannabis in dried or oil form via vaporizing device.
+Vaping A smokeless method of consuming cannabis in dried or oil form via a vaporizing device.
 The device heats cannabis to form vapors that are inhaled.
 Vaping is considered a healthier way to consume cannabis.
 It heats cannabis without charring and avoids smoke-related carcinogens.

 Weed sugar Cannabis-infused sugar made by mixing a tincture with sugar and baking it to evaporate the liquid.
-Used to sweeten beverages such as coffee or tea.
+Used to sweeten beverages, such as coffee or tea.
 See Tincture.